nthiery/shared-sage-notebooks/2025-10-06-KLAIM2025-CouplingMathSoftware.md

 - Other objects returned as ***references***:
     - 👍 few conversions
     - 👍 reduced overhead
-    - 👍 Manipulate from B objects of A with no native representation in B
+    - 👍 manipulate from B objects of A with no native representation in B
 :::

 +++ {"slideshow": {"slide_type": "fragment"}}

-:::{admonition} 🥈 Improvement (2013-2019): B calls the *C-library* A through bindings

-Thanks to hard work by the GAP+friends community:
+:::{admonition} 🥈 Improvement (2013-2019): B calls the *C-library* A through bindings Thanks to hard work by the GAP+friends community:
 - Refactoring of GAP from an application to a C library (libgap)\
   ⇒ other use cases